rails/rails/guides/source/configuring.md

 * `config.action_controller.action_on_unpermitted_parameters` enables logging or raising an exception if parameters that are not explicitly permitted are found.
 Set to `:log` or `:raise` to enable.
 The default value is `:log` in development and test environments, and `false` in all other environments.

-* `config.action_controller.always_permitted_parameters` sets a list of allowlisted parameters that are permitted by default.
+* `config.action_controller.always_permitted_parameters` sets a list of allowed parameters that are permitted by default.
 The default values are `['controller', 'action']`.

 * `config.action_controller.enable_fragment_cache_logging` determines whether to log fragment cache reads and writes in verbose format as follows: